stevedylandev/bhvr-forge/README.md

 ![cover](https://cdn.bhvr.dev/bhvr-forge.png)

-A full-stack TypeScript and Solidity monorepo starter with shared types, using Bun, Hono, Vite, React, and Forge
+A full-stack TypeScript and Solidity monorepo starter with shared types, using Bun, Hono, Vite, React, and Forge.
+Based of the existing [bhvr stack](https://bhvr.dev).

 > [!WARNING]
 > This repo is still under testing, please report any bugs you might have!